 Last month we wrote about the opening of the new Aspire Lounge in Edinburgh, which complements the existing Aspire facility.
 This is our review of the lounge, which brings our UK lounge review portfolio closer to completion!
 You can see the long, long list of reviewed lounges here.

-(And, if you want to compare and contrast, our review of the original Aspire lounge at Edinburgh is here.)
+If you want to compare and contrast, our review of the original Aspire lounge at Edinburgh is here.